LinboYuan/AEM/README.md

 ##How to use?
 **Step 1**:
-Define a class that extends the **EventManager** class(this is an abstract class that encapsulated/implemented all supported listeners), then you can define the event that you want as you wish.
-What we just need is annotating the method with **EventAnnotation**, and ensure the method has the same signature with the event that you want to bind to.
-Note: the return value match is not required but recommended.
+Define a class that extends the **_CommonEventManager_** or **_FullEventManager_** class, then you can define the event as you need.
+What we just need is annotating the method with **_EventAnnotation_**, and ensure the method has the proper signature.
+Note: _the return value match is not required but recommended_.
 E.g.

-    public class MainActivityEvent extends EventManager {
+    public class MainActivityEvent extends FullEventManager {
         public MainActivityEvent(Activity activity) {
             super(activity);
         }

         @EventAnnotation(R.id.redirectBtn) // or (value = R.id.redirectBtn, eventType = EventType.OnClick)
-        private void redirect(View view) {
+        private void redirect(EventArgs args) {
             // Do something.
         }

         @EventAnnotation(value = R.id.categoryList, eventType = EventType.AdapterView_OnItemClick)
-        private void onCategoryItemClick(AdapterView<?> parent, View view, int position, long id) {
+        private void onCategoryItemClick(AdapterViewEventArgs args) {
             // Do something.
         }
     }

 **Step 2**:
-Just initialize the event class in the corresponding activity's **onCreate** method.
+Just initialize the event class in the corresponding activity's **_onCreate_** method.
 This will finished the register automatically.E.g.

     public class MainActivity extends AppCompatActivity {
         @Override